qlands/FormShare/README.md

 FormShare<sup>®</sup>
 =========

-The future of FormHub

 Centralize data – Decentralize knowledge<sup>TM</sup>

 About
 -----
 FormShare is an advanced data management platform for [Open Data Kit (ODK)](https://getodk.org/).
 FormShare is inspired by the excellent [FormHub](<http://github.com/SEL-Columbia/formhub>) platform developed by the Sustainable Engineering Lab at Columbia University.
-After I forked [OnaData](https://github.com/onaio/onadata) (a fork of FormHub) back in 2016 it was clear that the code needed a lot to bring it to a complete data management platform.
+After we forked [OnaData](https://github.com/onaio/onadata) (a fork of FormHub) back in 2016 it was clear that the code needed a lot to bring it to a complete data management platform.

-FormShare been written from scratch (migrating structures, ideas, principles, and logic) using Python 3, [FastAPI](https://github.com/fastapi/fastapi), MySQL, [Elasticsearch](https://www.elastic.co/Elasticsearch/), and [PyUtilib](https://github.com/qlands/pyutilib) to deliver a complete and extensible data management solution for ODK Data collection.
+FormShare has been written from scratch (reimplementing ideas, principles, and logic) using Python 3, [FastAPI](https://github.com/fastapi/fastapi), MySQL, [Elasticsearch](https://www.elastic.co/Elasticsearch/), and [PyUtilib](https://github.com/qlands/pyutilib) to deliver a complete and extensible data management solution for ODK Data collection.

-FormShare community server is available at [https://formshare.org](https://formshare.org) for students and very small organizations.
+FormShare Community Server is available at [https://formshare.org](https://formshare.org) for students and very small organizations.
 FormShare SaaS is available at https://www.qlands.com/plans

 For more information visit at [www.qlands.com](https://www.qlands.com/)